 A Fit and Proper Policy is in place for the club and describes the objectives, roles and responsibilities and governance around the selection, due diligence and appointment of resource into the key roles.
-The policy is reviewed and approved at least annually.
+The policy is reviewed and approved at least annually by the board.